 Qawwali music legends Rizwan-Muazzam Qawwals performing at South Asian Sounds Festival at Southbank Centre.

-We are delighted to be working with Southbank Centre to produce several events at South Asian Sounds festival 2025.
-Majestic Qawwali music group who are the nephews, and living legacy of Nusrat Fateh Ali Khan, Rizwan-Muazzam Qawaals, make their highly anticipated return to the UK.
-The group will be performing at the Royal Festival Hall on Sunday 18th May and they will be closing the South Asian Sounds festival 2025 at the Southbank Centre!
+This majestic Qawwali music group, Rizwan-Muazzam Qawaals, who are the nephews and living legacy of Nusrat Fateh Ali Khan, make their highly-anticipated return to the UK. to perform at the Royal Festival Hall on Sunday 18th May in a stunning finale to the South Asian Sounds festival.

 Rizwan-Muazzam Qawwals, the de facto torchbearers of the Qawwali musical tradition – a tradition that spans five centuries – have developed a worldwide following for their hypnotic and intoxicating live shows.